carbon-language/carbon-lang/docs/project/principles/success_criteria.md

 codebase following best practices, we aim to have less than 2% of files require human interaction.

-This critera includes:
+This criterion includes:

 - Addressing performance bugs unique to Carbon, introduced by migration tooling.
 - Converting complex code which migration tooling does not handle.

-This criteria does not include:
+This criterion does not include:

 - Cleaning up coding style to idiomatic Carbon.
   - For example, heavy use of C++ preprocessor macros may result in expanded